 When you're picking out your first board, think of the local surf shop as your friend.
 Not only will they have invaluable surfing advice and knowledge about local wave conditions, they also might be willing to let you rent or try out a few different boards.
 This will help you get a sense of what works best for you before you actually shell out the big bucks for your first surfboard.

 Follow these tips and you'll be catching your first waves in no time.
 Then you'll be pouring over the previous sections of this article trying to decide if a fish tail or a square tail will help you finally learn those bottom turns, reentries and cutbacks your friends are doing.
 By then, you could be hooked for life on one of the most popular water sports in the world: surfing.

-For more information on surfing gear, explore the links on the next page.
+For more information on surfing gear, explore the links below.

 - All About Surfboards.
 "The History of the Surfboard: From Wood to Fiberglass."
 (12.28.09)http://allaboutsurfboards.com/history-of-the-surfboard/

 - Brisick, Jamie.
 "Ancient Surfboard Style is Finding New Devotees."
 New York Times.
 12.04.09.
 (12.29.09)http://www.boston.com/travel/articles/nytimes/articles/2009/12/04/ancient_surfboard_style_is_finding_new_devotees/

 - Couldwell, Andrew.
 "History of the Surfboard."
 Club of the Waves.
 (12.12.09)http://www.clubofthewaves.com/culture_surfboard.php

 - Couldwell, Andrew.
 "Types of Surfboard."
 Club of the Waves.
 (12.12.09)http://www.clubofthewaves.com/surf_surfboards.php